 Their beautiful golden color makes them instantly recognizable.

-Golden Retriever has a balanced temperament and is very affectionate.
-They are extremely intelligent and are fond of being praised by its owners, making them popular service dogs, and great guide dogs.
+Golden Retrievers have a balanced temperament and are very affectionate.
+They are extremely intelligent and are fond of being praised by their owners, making them popular service dogs.
 The breed is also a great choice for first-time pet owners.

 With little training, they can get along with cats or any other family pets.
 They are generally very friendly and do not bark unless they see someone approaching your home.
 Because they are so friendly towards everyone, including strangers, they cannot reliably be trusted to act as a guard dog.